sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/06-keep-your-components-secure.md

 Secure coding libraries and software frameworks with embedded security help software developers guard against security-related design and implementation flaws.

-Refer to proactive control [C4: Address Security from the Start][control4] and its [cheatsheets][csproactive-c2] for more context from the OWASP Top 10 Proactive Controls project.
+Refer to proactive control [C6: Keep your Components Secure][control6] and its [cheatsheets][csproactive-c2] for more context from the OWASP Top 10 Proactive Controls project.

 For technology specific checklists refer to the appropriate OWASP Cheat Sheets: